Naturally Daily

 Manufacturers use this oil to make lotions, creams, lip balm, and soap.

-Topical application of this oil can make your skin soft and supple.
-It’s antioxidant properties help reduce aging sign.
+The topical application of this oil can make your skin soft and supple.
+Its antioxidant properties help reduce aging signs.

 2. It May Help You Lose Weight.

-A diet contains fractionated coconut oil may help you in losing weight, thanks to MCTs.
+A diet containing fractionated coconut oil may help you in losing weight, thanks to MCTs.

 Several studies replaced other fats with MCTs in the diet.